MODULE 3 - Section 4

 • Reflect the value of relationship and partnership by pacing each day.
 “Doing” does not equal “Accomplishing.”

-• Intentional schedule times of rest for you and the team and monitor if additional is needed as you progress through their visit.
+• Intentionally schedule times of rest for you and the team and monitor if additional rest is needed as you progress through their visit.

 Basic Examples of Rest